nwierzbowski/pivot-blender-bridge/README.md

 ## Licensing and Distribution

 The Pivot addon is a **hybrid software product** designed for maximum performance.
-It is comprised of two parts:
+It is comprised of three parts:

 1.  **The Pivot Bridge (GPLv3):** This is the code contained in this repository.
 It provides the user interface and API interaction logic.
+2.  **The Engine Interface (MIT):** The C++ header files that define the communication API are licensed under the permissive MIT license.
-2.  **The Elbo Core Engine (Proprietary):** This is the pre-compiled C++ application that performs all the complex, high-speed geometric computation.
+3.  **The Pivot Engine (Proprietary):** This is the pre-compiled C++ application that performs all the complex, high-speed geometric computation.

 **Crucial Note on Functionality:**

 The Pivot Bridge addon **will install and function without the Elbo Core Engine.** However, the addon **requires** the Core Engine binary to be present to execute any of the high-performance computation operators (like Classification or Batch Processing).

-*   **Bridge Code:** Licensed under the GNU General Public License v3.0 or any later version.
-See [License](https://github.com/nwierzbowski/pivot-blender-bridge/blob/main/LICENSE) for the full text.
+*   **Bridge Code (GPLv3):** Licensed under the GNU General Public License v3.0 or any later version.
+See [License](https://github.com/nwierzbowski/pivot-blender-bridge/blob/main/LICENSE) in the root of this repository for the full text.
+*   **Engine Interface (MIT):** The source code for the C++ header files is located in the `core/` directory of this repository, governed by the MIT License included therein.
-*   **Proprietary Engine:** The source code for the Engine is not included here.
+*   **Proprietary Engine (EULA):** The source code for the Engine is not included here.
 All proprietary components are governed by our EULA.

 ## Purpose